robolyst/osquant/content/papers/how-to-get-100-years-of-bond-prices/index.md

     - finance
 ---

-Backtesting a macro portfolio of ETFs can be tricky because there often isn't much price history.
-Without enough history, you're unable to verify that your strategy would have made good decisions during tumultuous markets.
-Bond ETFs in particular are tricky as many of them are still relatively new.
+A tumultuous market can feel like a once in a life time event.
+However, if you look back far enough in history, you will find many chaotic periods.
+Backtesting a macro portfolio of ETFs can be tricky because there isn’t much price history.
+ETF prices provided by your broker will not cover a wide range of market events.
+So, you do not have a way of testing your strategy on different difficult markets.

+Bond ETFs in particular are tricky as many of them are still new.
 These bond ETFs buy and hold bonds.
-If you knew what they held, you could calculate their fair price by summing together the value of the bonds they hold.
-Some bond ETFs continuously hold one type of bond.
-For example, [iShares 20+ Year Treasury Bond ETF](https://www.ishares.com/us/products/239454/ishares-20-year-treasury-bond-etf) (TLT) holds U.S. Treasury bonds with maturities greater than 20 years.
-We can use this information to model TLT's price as a function of bond yields without knowing exactly what TLT holds.
+If you knew what they held, you could calculate their price by summing together the value of the bonds they hold.
+Some bond ETFs hold one type of bond.
+For example, iShares 20+ Year Treasury Bond ETF (TLT) holds U.S. Treasury bonds maturing in 20 years or more.
+We can use this information to model TLT’s price as a function of bond yields.
+We do not need to know exactly what TLT holds.

-Because there is a long history of yield data, it is possible to create a long term history for TLT's performance.
-We're going to do this with three periods of time:
+Because there is a long history of yield data, it is possible to create a long term history for TLT’s performance.
+We’re going to do this with three periods of time:
 * 2002 to the present will be TLT's prices
 * 1962 to 2002 will be estimated using daily yield quotes
 * 1925 to 1962 will be estimated using monthly yield quotes